OceanParcels/plasticparcels/paper/paper.md

 ## Description of algorithms for particle initialisation maps
 Included in the `PlasticParcels` package are four algorithms to create particle initialisation maps, which represent the best estimates for plastic pollution emmisions along with the current state of plastic concentrations in our oceans globally.
 Below we describe each of these algorithms.
-Each initialisation map, however, requires that particles be placed in ocean grid cells, hence we provide algorithms to generate these intilisation maps, rather than the maps themselves.
+Each initialisation map, however, requires that particles be placed in ocean grid cells, hence we provide algorithms to generate these intialisation maps, rather than the maps themselves.
 These maps are land mask dependent, we include scripts to generate a land mask file, as well as a coast mask file, if the model does not provide one.

 ### Current global ocean plastic concentrations